johanneskastl/ansible-role-k3s_configure_private_registries/README.md

 - `mirrored_registries`: a list of dicts containing the information for each of the private registries
   - `name`: the name of the mirrored registry
   - `endpoint` the endpoint to use for mirroring
+- `registry_configs`: a list of dicts containing the authentication information for each of the private registries
+  - `url`: the hostname and port for the registry, without `http://` or `https://`
+  - `username`: the username for this registry
+  - `password`: the password for this registry, should be stored in ansible-vault and not in cleartext...

 Dependencies
 ------------